kevinrutledge/KevinRutledge-resume/README.md

 ## License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the Creative Commons License.
 See the LICENSE file for more details.

 ## Contact